 By David Tuller, DrPH

-Here are a couple of past posts from Health Rising about Professor Lloyd and his work.
+Here are a couple of past posts (written by others, not me) from Health Rising about Professor Lloyd and his work.
 The first is a summary of a presentation he gave at the 2014 conference held by the CFS/ME Research Collaborative about the role played by acute infectious illnesses in triggering ME/CFS:

 At this point in time, at least, Professor Lloyd describes his interventions in different terms than those used by the PACE authors and other members of the CBT/GET ideological brigades in the U.K. and the Netherlands.
 He dismisses the deconditioning hypothesis and appears to believe patients have a physiological disorder linked to aberrant neurological responses in the central nervous system.
 He hypothesizes that this phenomenon could be causing a form of hyper-sensitivity to stimuli.
 He thinks that a biomarker related to microglial activity in the brain could eventually be found but that investigations of blood in other parts of the body will ultimately prove fruitless.